 Emtricitabine and tenofovir is a combination medicine used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 This medicine is not a cure for HIV or AIDS, but it can be used to treat HIV in adults and children who are at least 12 years old and weigh at least 17 kilograms (37 pounds).

 Truvada PrEP is used together with safer-sex practices to reduce the risk of becoming infected with HIV.
 You must be HIV-negative and an adult to use Truvada for this purpose.
 Truvada may not provide protection from disease in every person.

 Emtricitabine and tenofovir may also be used for purposes not listed in this medication guide.

-Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir.
+Do not take this combination medicine if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir.